Child Custody for Unmarried Parents in Texas

 In many cases, adjudication of parentage is initiated through the filing of a Suit Affecting Parent Child Relationship (SAPCR).

-Custody Rights and custody schedules
+Custody Rights and Custody Schedules in Texas

 When paternity is established, parents can work to negotiate custody and parenting arrangements that fit their unique schedules.
 Arriving at amicable resolutions can be beneficial for both parties, and can be achieved through the help of attorneys who can craft creative parenting schedules, negotiate special visitation arrangements, and facilitate mutually agreeable resolutions.